romainsdatascience/romainsdatascience.github.io/_posts/2020-04-10-BreastCancerWisconsin.md

     The cross-validated accuracy is 0.953

-<br> The recall is the metric I will use to assess the performance of the different models.
+The recall is the metric I will use to assess the performance of the different models.
 Indeed, I want to reduce as much as possible the number of false negative i.e. tell a patient she/he has no cancer although he/she has one.
 In other words, I want to predict accurately the patients that have cancer and, equivalently, have a recall of 1.
-I will also keep track of the accuracy of the models</br>
+I will also keep track of the accuracy of the models

-<br></br>
-<br>Linear Discriminant Analysis correctly predict 95% of the observations.
+Linear Discriminant Analysis correctly predict 95% of the observations.
 Nevertheless, the recall is only at 0.887.
-This is not surprising since LDA tries to approximate the Bayes classifier and strive to yield the smallest possible total number of misclassified observations, irrespective of which class the erros come from.</br>
+This is not surprising since LDA tries to approximate the Bayes classifier and strive to yield the smallest possible total number of misclassified observations, irrespective of which class the erros come from.

 ### Logistic Regression